-- 1. The Planning Commission is authorized to review proposed subdivisions in relation to park and recreation facility needs identified in adopted plans and recommend that sites within those subdivisions be reserved for such facilities when deemed essential to provide adequate public facilities and services for residents of the area.
-Reserved sites may not abut major collector or minor arterial streets, unless such sites are shown on the Master Parks and Recreation Plan. - 2.
-Unless otherwise approved by the Planning Commission, City parks must be surrounded by public streets or other nonresidential features such as schools, washes with rim trails, railroad or powerline rights-of-way, other approved uninhabited property, or any combination thereof.
-The Parks and Recreation Board must be the first board to review all proposed plans for parks and recreational facility development.
+1. The Commission is authorized to review proposed subdivisions in relation to park and recreation facility needs identified in adopted plans and recommend that sites within those subdivisions be reserved for such facilities when deemed essential to provide adequate public facilities and services for residents of the area.
+Reserved sites may not abut major collector or minor arterial streets, unless such sites are shown on the Master Parks and Recreation Plan.

-В. SCHOOL SITES
+2. Unless otherwise approved by the Commission, City parks must be surrounded by public streets or other nonresidential features such as schools, washes with rim trails, rail-road or powerline rights-of-way, other approved uninhabited property, or any combination thereof.
+The Parks and Recreation Board must be the first board to review all proposed plans for parks and recreational facilities.

+B. School Sites.
-1. Notification of Plans for School Construction

-When the Board of Trustees of a school district develops a plan for the future construction of one or more schools within the City of Henderson, it must notify the Planning Commission.
+- 1. Notification of Plans for School Construction.
+When the Board of Trustees of a school district develops a plan for the future construction of one or more schools within the City, it must notify the Commission.
 The notice must include the grades to be taught, the number of pupils to be accommodated, and the area to be served.
-The Board of Trustees must notify the Planning Commission of any change in or abandonment of its plan.

-2. School District Review of Tentative Map Applications
+The Board of Trustees must notify the Commission of any change in or abandonment of its plan. - 2.
+School District Review of Tentative Map Applications.
 The Community Development and Services Director must forward a copy of the tentative map applications to the Board of Trustees of the school district within which the proposed subdivision is located.
-Within 15 days after receipt of the tentative map application, the Board of Trustees must, if a school site is needed within the area, notify the Community Development and Services Director that a school site is requested.

-3. Reservation of Land
+Within 15 days after receipt of the tentative map application, the Board of Trustees must, if a school site is needed within the area, notify the Community Development and Services Director that a school site is requested. - 3.
+Reservation of Land.
+If the Board of Trustees requests a site, the person proposing the subdivision must set aside a site of the size determined by the Board of Trustees.
+The person proposing the subdivision and the Board of Trustees must negotiate a sales price for the site, which must not exceed the fair market value of the land, as determined by an independent appraisal paid for by the Board of Trustees.

+4. Disposal of Unused Land.